QuanNghiem/CSS-436/Program-1/Source Code & MakeFile/ReadMe.txt

 path=C:\Windows\Microsoft.NET\Framework\v4.0.30319

-// Utilize csc to compile c# .cs file with reference to the libraries used in the code into WebScraper.exe
+// Utilize csc to compile c# .cs file with reference to the libraries used in the code into ws.exe

-csc /r:System.Net.Http.dll,System.dll,System.Collections.dll /out:WebScraper.exe *.cs
+csc /r:System.Net.Http.dll,System.dll,System.Collections.dll /out:ws.exe *.cs

 // Start a new command console for executing the created .exe file

-start cmd /k echo Enter command: WebScraper.exe "url" "number of hops".
-(Example: WebScraper.exe http://courses.washington.edu/css502/dimpsey 5)
+start cmd /k echo Enter command: ws.exe "url" "number of hops".
+(Example: ws.exe http://courses.washington.edu/css502/dimpsey 5)

 /*------------LINKS THAT WAS USED TO TEST THE WEBSCRAPER------------*/